Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 However, if the beam depth is too low, it will "terminate" too early, resulting in a background on the glass where a different geometry was expected.
 The default value in IRONCAD is 4, which is sufficient in simpler scenes but if there are multiple layers of transparency this value must be manually increased.

-For example - if we look at an object through a window with a single pane that is rendered as 2-sided, then a value of 3 in Ray Depth is appropriate.
-The beam enters the glass through the exit window and hits the object, allowing us to see the object.
-If you are looking through a double-glazed window, a value of 5 is needed.
-If you are looking through a bundle of two double-glazed windows, a value of 9 is needed, and so on.
+For example - if we look at an object through a window with a single pane that is rendered as two-sided, then a value of 3 in Ray Depth is appropriate.
+The ray enters the glass through the exit glass and hits the object, allowing us to see the object.
+If you look through a double-glazed window, you need a value of 5.
+If you look through a stack of two double-glazed windows, you need a value of 9, etc.

 Ray Depth=2